jobayerhossain-dev/Naztech-Java-Class-Notes/Day 01 - 27 Aug - Java.md

 2. **Object-Oriented:** Java follows the object-oriented programming (OOP) paradigm, allowing developers to model real-world entities as objects and create reusable and modular code.
 3. **Simple and Easy to Learn:** Java has a clean and straightforward syntax, making it relatively easy for beginners to grasp the language's concepts.
 4. **Automatic Memory Management:** Java manages memory automatically through its built-in garbage collection system, reducing the chances of memory leaks and providing memory efficiency.
-5. **Strongly Typed:** Java enforces strong type-checking during both compile-time and runtime, enhancing program reliability and reducing errors.
+5. **Strongly Typed:** Java enforces strong type-checking during both "compile-time and runtime", enhancing program reliability and reducing errors.
 6. **Platform-Independent Libraries:** Java comes with a vast standard library that provides pre-built classes and methods for various tasks, saving developers time and effort.
 7. **Multithreading:** Java supports multithreading, enabling the creation of programs that can execute multiple tasks concurrently, improving efficiency and responsiveness.
 8. **Exception Handling:** Java has a robust exception handling mechanism that helps manage and recover from runtime errors, ensuring stable and predictable program behavior.